Call now in confidence immediate help & advice 24/7

 Outpatients at a public drug and alcohol rehab will undergo treatment for a much longer period of time, however, at a far less intense pace.

-What treatments are there at drug and alcohol rehab in Cumbria?
+What Treatments are There at Drug and Alcohol Rehab in Cumbria?

-As well as the detox on offer for people with physical dependence, there are many other treatments.
+As well as the detox on offer for people with physical dependence, there are many other rehab treatments.

 If you go on to have CBT (Cognitive Behavioural Therapy) therapy for alcohol addiction in particular, a report has shown that the success rate is 83.87%.
-Therapy after treatment is therefore highly recommended.
+Therapy after rehab treatment is therefore highly recommended.

 Woman writing in a journal in Cumbria